-Machu Picchu Heritage Site (from the old top of Quechua) is the new name of the ancient Inca stone town.
+Machu Picchu Heritage Site (from the ancient Quechua language) is the new name of the ancient Inca stone town.

-It is located at a little more than 2,300 m, in the middle of mountains on a steep slope such as Cerro Machu Picchu, Huayna Picchu, and Putucusi, which is also surrounded by the Urubamba River vicinity of the Amazon jungle.
+It is situated at a little over 2,300 meters, amid the mountains on a steep slope like Cerro Machu Picchu, Huayna Picchu, and Putucusi.
+The Urubamba River also surrounds it near the Amazon jungle.

 The Inca citadel of Machu Picchu is 130 kilometers northwest of Cusco, on the crest of Machu Picchu hill.